-Fidelity International recently changed its graduate selection process to one based on strengths rather than competencies.
-TARGETjobs caught up with Dave Andrews and Brian Sinclair, early careers talent acquisition managers at Fidelity, to find out what this means for you.
+Fidelity International’s graduate selection process is based on strengths rather than competencies.
+TARGETjobs caught up with two early careers talent acquisition managers at Fidelity to find out what this means for you.

 The competency-based interviews Fidelity previously used assessed whether candidates had the basic ability to work at the asset management firm.
 By contrast, strengths-based interviews help Fidelity’s recruiters to get a sense of your future potential.
 As Dave says, ‘We’ve deliberately moved away from a process where we rely on competency-based questions.
 We’re much more interested in the core strengths that motivate someone in the workplace.’

-For its 2019 graduate intake onwards, Fidelity introduced strengths-based assessments at various stages of the application process: the pre-recorded video interview, the face-to-face (or Skype) interview and the assessment centre.
+Fidelity uses strengths-based assessment methods at various stages of the application process: the pre-recorded video interview, the face-to-face (or Skype) interview and the assessment centre.

 Example graduate interview questions at Fidelity

 ‘A lot of the questions are hypothetical in structure,’ says Dave.
 ‘Whereas a typical competency-based question might start “Give me an example of a time when you…”, a strengths-based question would be more around “Let’s imagine a situation in which… How would you respond to that?
 How would you feel?”’

 ‘We’ll also ask motivational questions because we are looking for people who genuinely want to work here,’ Dave adds.
-For example, Brian says that he often asks candidates questions such as: ‘Why do you want to work here?
+Brian says that he often asks candidates questions such as: ‘Why do you want to work here?
 What do you know about the organisation?’.
 Find out more about demonstrating your motivation at your Fidelity graduate interview.

 How to succeed in Fidelity’s strengths-based interviews